johndunne2019/pands-problem-set/README.md

 * I wrote this program myself using some additional research and reading as outlined below:
 * In developing this program I used the math.sqrt function within the math module to calculate the square root of a number inputted by the user.I read about the math module and the math.sqrt function here: https://docs.python.org/3/library/math.html, https://www.ict.social/python/basics/importing-modules-and-the-math-module-in-python and https://www.tutorialspoint.com/python/number_sqrt.htm
 * I needed the output to be an approximation of the square root and so I used the round function to round the result of the math.sqrt calculation to one decimal place, I read about the round function here: https://www.programiz.com/python-programming/methods/built-in/round and https://www.w3schools.com/python/ref_func_round.asp
-* I added curly brackets when printing the variables after watching the week 7 lecture video "fstrings"
+* I changed the output to use f strings after watching the week 7 lecture video "fstrings" and also some additional reading here: https://realpython.com/python-f-strings/

 **8. Solution_8.py**